cypress-io/cypress-documentation/source/guides/guides/environment-variables.md

 {% note danger Downsides %}
 - Pain to write the `--env` options everywhere you use Cypress.
 {% endnote %}

+## Option #5: Plugins

+Instead of setting environment variables in a file, you can use plugins to dynamically set them with `Node.js` code.
+This enables you to do things like use `fs` and read off configuration values and dynamically change them.

+While this may take a bit more work than other options - it yields you the most amount of flexibility and the ability to manage configuration however you'd like.

+{% url "We've fully documented how to do this here." configuration-api %}

 # Overriding Configuration